SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.1.6.md

 Checks performed before saving a ServiceProfileInstance:

 - When a ServiceProfileInstance already exist with the same name but a different ID, the ServiceProfileInstance will not be imported and an error with reason ServiceProfileInstanceNameInUse will be returned.
-- When not all ParameterOverrides on the NodeInstanceConfigurations and InterfaceConfigurations refer to existing ProfileParameters, the ServiceProfileInstance will not be imported and an error with reason ServiceProfileInstnaceRefersToNonExistingParameters will be returned.
+- When not all ParameterOverrides on the NodeInstanceConfigurations and InterfaceConfigurations refer to existing ProfileParameters, the ServiceProfileInstance will not be imported and an error with reason ServiceProfileInstanceRefersToNonExistingParameters will be returned.
 - When not all NodeInstanceConfigurations and InterfaceConfigurations refer to existing ProfileInstances, the ServiceProfileInstance will not be imported and an error with reason ServiceProfileInstanceRefersToNonExistingProfileInstances will be returned.

 The ImportServiceProfiles method returns a ServiceProfilesImportResult object that contains the following data: